classic chocolate layer cake

-- Preheat oven to 350°F and spray three 9-inch round cake pans with nonstick spray.
+- Preheat oven to 350°F and spray two 8-inch round cake pans with nonstick spray.
 Whisk together flour, cocoa, baking powder, baking soda, and salt in a large bowl; make a well in the center of the mixture.
 Add sugars, eggs, egg yolk, milk, yogurt, oil, and vanilla to flour mixture; whisk in just until incorporated.
 Dissolve instant espresso in boiling water; add to batter and whisk in just until smooth.
+Fold in chopped chocolate.

 Cake Layers: You can bake this cake in either 2 or 3 layers.
-For 2 layers, divide batter evenly between two 9-inch round cake pans and bake for 20 to 22 minutes.
-For even cake layers, place your cake pans on a scale and weigh each pan as you add the batter.
+For 3 layers, divide batter evenly between two 8-inch round cake pans and bake for 25 to 28 minutes.